nicole-schlosberg/Origami-Lesson/README.md

 * Decision tree algorithm - Basics and visual representation: The algorithm of decision tree models works by repeatedly partitioning the data into multiple sub-spaces, so that the outcomes in each final sub-space is as homogeneous as possible.
 This approach is technically called recursive partitioning.
 In the html output you will see the entire process of data wrangling, analysis, and modeling results.

-## ShinyApp
+## Shiny App

-* Created a ShinyApp that contains the data analysis of the Origami Lesson Data.
+* Created a Shiny App that contains the data analysis of the Origami Lesson Data.
 One tab for all of relevant information on the classmates, and a second tab for the predictions.

 # Files